rm2/CLAutoThumbnailer/_sources/how-resizepage.txt

    using RowPriority Mode

 Instead of 9 columns by 7 rows, we now get 11 columns by 9 rows.
-This is the typical result of using Row Priority Layout instead of Auto Layout for "squarish" videos.
+This is the typical result of using Row Priority Layout instead of :ref:`Auto Layout <auto-layout>` for "squarish" videos.
 You'll get more rows and columns (and the resulting thumbnails may or may not be too small depending on your taste).

 Make an Overview page for "McLintock!" with these new thumbnail page dimensions by doing::